 Using Word shortcuts presents several key benefits to the users:

-• Better accuracy: Each action in MS Word has a unique key combination that activates it.
-By learning these strokes, you can accurately perform these actions without mixing them up, as might happen with slipped mouse clicks or entering the wrong menus
+- Better accuracy: Each action in MS Word has a unique key combination that activates it.
+By learning these strokes, you can accurately perform these actions without mixing them up, as might happen with accidental mouse clicks or going into the wrong menus

-• Proficiency and professionalism: Using the mouse is time-consuming when you use MS Word extensively for long hours of the day.
-Typing is more professional when both your hands are on the keyboard, and all the shortcuts are readily executable at your fingertips
+- Proficiency and professionalism: Using the mouse is time-consuming when you use MS Word for long hours.
+Typing is more efficient when both your hands are on the keyboard, and all the shortcuts are readily executable at your fingertips

 An indirect benefit of Word keyboard shortcuts is that they make you feel more confident in using and interacting with the Word interface.
 Knowing important and useful shortcuts can give you a professional edge that sets you apart from others who don’t use them.